kgfitzgerald/APU_MATH250_website/content/syllabus/index.md

 ### Campuswire account

 This term we will be using Campuswire as our preferred platform for questions about homework, labs, and general course questions.
 The system is highly catered to getting you help quickly and efficiently from classmates and the instructor.
 Rather than emailing questions to the instructor, you should post your questions on Campuswire.
 See Canvas for Enrollment Code.

+## Course Communication

+- **Course website**: All lecture notes, assignment instructions, an up-to-date schedule, and other course materials may be found on this course website, [apumath250.netlify.app](apumath250.netlify.app).
+- **Campuswire**: All outside-of-class interactions and announcements will happen on Campuswire.
+You are strongly encouraged to set notifications in Campuswire so that you receive alerts via email or push notifications.
+- **Canvas** will be used only to submit assignments and view grades.
+- **Email**: If you have a personal question that is not suitable for the public forum (e.g. about your grade or a personal accommodation), you are welcome to email me directly.
+I do my best to respond to emails within 24 hours Monday - Friday.
+Response time may be slower for emails sent Friday evening through Sunday.

 ## Course Learning Objectives